CathalMcsweeney/OSSE_Project/README.md

-# Pattern finding script
+## Pattern finding script

 The script takes two input arguments
-	1. The pattern.txt
+	1. The pattern.txt.
-	2. The Assembly Code to search in a txt file
+	2. The Assembly Code to search in a txt file.

 Example command line execution of script.